 Express Voice Enrollment

-Teams will begin offering a faster enrollment process for voice profiles, enabling clearer attribution in transcripts and Copilot recaps.
+A faster enrollment process improves speaker attribution in transcripts and Copilot recaps.

 Facilitator integration

-Subscribe to the Demystifying Microsoft podcast to stay updated on Microsoft changes that impact your operational workflows.
+Subscribe to the Demystifying Microsoft podcast to stay current on Microsoft updates that impact operational workflows.